saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 XXXXXX need steps and video links etc.

+## Description

 In the next steps we will create a technical HANA database user that has the rights to create remote connections and tables, import objects, create Calculation Views, etc.

+## Prerequisites

+You will need the Eclipse IDE with SAP HANA tools installed.
+If you are using the S/4HANA trial appliance then this IDE will be set up already on the Windows client.

+## Steps

+1. In Eclipse, go to the Window menu > Perspective > Open Perspective >  SAP HANA Administration Console (if you don't see it in this options list then choose Other > HANA Administration.

 ```
 ------------